narak/alsiModal/README.md

 alsiModal
 =========

-Simple, light weight, class markup based, Modal Popup plugin for jQuery.
+Simple, light weight, class markup based, unstyled, modal popup plugin for jQuery.

+__TO DO__
+* Add demo for all options.
+* Complete README.
+* Test.